How to make video and audio accessible

 Integrated audio narration

-The easiest way to make visual information in your video accessible is to narrate it in the main audio.
-Then you don't need to add an audio description.
+The easiest way to make your video accessible is to include all essential visual information in the main audio narration.
+This works well for presentations and instructional videos.

-- Easy way to create accessible videos with audio (PopeTech) [3 minutes, YouTube]
+Listen to an example of audio narration in Easy way to create accessible videos with audio (PopeTech) [3 minutes, YouTube]

 Audio description